Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Method

 \subsection{Deploy}

-When fine-tuning is done, deployment of the model is without doubt of great significance for future applications.
-Directly replacing $3\times 3$ convolution with our RepNR Block will inevitably lead to an increase in the number of parameters and the amount of calculations.
-Nevertheless, it's worth noting that our RepNR block only consists of serial vs. parallel linear mapping.
-In addition, the receptive field of each branch in the RepNR block is $3$.
-Therefore, utilizing the structural reparameterization technique~\cite{ding2019acnet,ding2021diverse,ding2021repvgg}, our RepNR block can be turned into a plain $3\times 3$ convolution during deployment, as shown in \figref{fig:rep+ensemble} (d).
-This means our model does not incur additional costs in the application process, and it is also a fair comparison with other methods.
+Upon completion of fine-tuning, the deployment of the model holds paramount importance for future applications.
+Directly substituting the $3\times 3$ convolution with our RepNR Block would inevitably increase the number of parameters and computational workload.
+However, it is noteworthy that our RepNR block solely comprises serial vs. parallel linear mappings.
+Additionally, the receptive field of each branch in the RepNR block is $3$.
+Therefore, employing the structural reparameterization technique~\cite{ding2019acnet,ding2021diverse,ding2021repvgg}, our RepNR block can be transformed into a plain $3\times 3$ convolution during deployment, as illustrated in \figref{fig:rep+ensemble} (d).
+This implies that our model incurs no additional costs in the application process and facilitates a fair comparison with other methods.
+Regarding parallel reparameterization techniques, please refer to previous works~\cite{ding2019acnet,ding2021diverse,ding2021repvgg,ding2022repmlpnet,ding2023unireplknet}.
+Here, we primarily introduce the serial reparameterization techniques we employed.